po1sigala/live/02-Lesson-Plans/Full-Time/02-Week/03-Day/03-Day-LessonPlan.md

 * Be sure to review the activities and try to anticipate questions that students might ask.

-* This unit introduces DOM traversal and manipulation.
+* Unit 04 introduces DOM traversal and manipulation.
 This is a difficult topic for learners new to programming.
 If students feel overwhelmed, encourage them to talk through the challenge&mdash;in plain language&mdash;with their partner before they begin to write their solutions.
 You could also encourage them to reference a [visual of the DOM tree](https://docs.google.com/presentation/d/1D3DGPpajoRdzTxMterML_jQqcIy_yhoCrUSdpJhYE5Q/edit#slide=id.g61fae5cd04_0_31) like the one found in the slide deck.

 * Be prepared to switch between your browser, IDE, and console when demonstrating the activities in this lesson.
 It is important for students to see how manipulating the DOM with Web APIs affects what is displayed in the browser.